On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Training Setup Details

 \paragraph{Judge Data Distillation \& Training Objectives.} We train judges using three commonly adopted recipes: supervised fine-tuning (SFT)~\citep{li2024generative,kim2024prometheus,vu-etal-2024-foundational}, direct preference optimization (DPO)~\citep{hu2024themis,wang2024self}, and a combined SFT and DPO objective~\citep{wang2024direct,ye2024beyond,saad2024lmunit}.
 As these recipes require supervision, specifically, the CoT explanation $C$ (Sec. \ref{sec:background_related_work}), we adopt the common \textit{teacher model} convention~\citep{li2024generative,wang2024direct}.
 We prompt GPT-4o with $(Q, R_1, R_2)$ inputs, sampling multiple responses $(C, \hat{V})$ per input.
 Based on the ground-truth verdict $V^{*}$, we categorize responses as correct (positive) samples $y^+$ or incorrect (negative) samples $y^-$.
 We only keep inputs for which at least one $y^+$ and $y^-$ exists.
 This ensures that the inputs are exactly comparable for SFT and DPO.
 Positive samples are then used for SFT, whereas positive-negative pairs are used for DPO-based recipes.

-\paragraph{Train and Evaluation Splits.} To analyze the four practical questions described in~\Cref{intro} using the dual-distribution framework from~\Cref{section:background}, we split the weak and strong datasets into training and test sets.
+\paragraph{Train and Evaluation Splits.} To analyze the four practical questions described in~\Cref{intro} using the dual-distribution framework from~\Cref{section:background}, we split the weak and strong datasets into training and test splits.
 For testing, we construct two distinct splits: an \textit{unseen-questions} split and a \textit{seen-questions} split.
-The unseen-questions split contains questions not present during training, while seen-questions split reuses training questions but samples \textit{new} responses, with pairs constructed following the same process as described above.
-Unless otherwise specified, we use unseen-questions split for evaluation.
-Each training set contains roughly 70K samples, and each evaluation split contains about 2.5K response-order-unflipped samples (5K after including response-order flips).
+The unseen-questions split contains questions not present during training, while the seen-questions split reuses training questions but samples \textit{new} responses, with pairs constructed following the same process as described above.
+Unless otherwise specified, we use the unseen-questions split for evaluation. { Note that the corresponding weak and strong splits use exactly the same set of questions; we remove any question that appears in only one split.
+This prevents question-difficulty differences from confounding our findings.
+Overall, for DeepScaleR each training split contains 70K samples, whereas for MMLU-Pro each contains 10K samples.
+For both datasets, each evaluation split includes 2.5K response-order-unflipped samples (5K after response-order flips). }

-\textbf{Base Judge and Generator Details.} We choose three base models to finetune: Llama-3.1-8B, Ministral-8B, and Mistral-24B, covering a range of model sizes and intrinsic strengths.
+\textbf{Generator and Judge {Backbone} Details.} We choose three {backbone} models to finetune: Llama-3.1-8B, Ministral-8B, and Mistral-24B, covering a range of model sizes and intrinsic strengths.
 Prior work~\citep{tan2025judgebench} has shown that models often struggle to judge the correctness of pairs of their own sampled responses.
 Another line of work~\citep{chen2025llm,panickssery2024llm} has shown that models can recognize their own responses and exhibit self-bias.
-Thus, to disentangle any effects of training a judge on self-generated responses, we exclude the base judge model from serving as a generator.
-Specifically, we create two training sets (each with weak and strong splits), ensuring that the base judge model is not included in the list of generators.
-We summarize these training sets and the associated base models in~\Cref{tab:data_splits}.
+Thus, to disentangle any effects of training a judge on self-generated responses, we exclude the {backbone} judge model from serving as a generator.
+Specifically, we create two training sets (each with weak and strong splits), ensuring that the {backbone} judge model is not included in the list of generators.
+We summarize these training sets and the associated {backbone} models in~\Cref{tab:data_splits}.